-EcoliOxygen Preprocessed microarray oxygen deprivation data and filtered RegulonDB data
+EcoliOxygen Preprocessed microarray oxygen deprivation data and filtered RegulonDB data eQTLcross-class 5 data(EcoliOxygen)

-The data consist of two objects, one containing normalized gene expression microarray data from Escherichia coli (E. coli) and the other containing a subset of filtered RegulonDB transcription regulatory relationships on E. coli.
+The data consist of two classes of objects, one containing normalized gene expression microarray data from Escherichia coli (E. coli) and the other containing a subset of filtered RegulonDB transcription regulatory relationships on E. coli.